pscedu/psc-wpdocs/hpnssh/HPNSSHInstallation.md

 ### Step 1: Get the source code.

 The official repository for HPN-SSH is found at https://github.com/rapier1/openssh-portable.
-Get a copy with `git clone https://github.com/rapier1/openssh-portable`.
+Get a copy with<br /> `git clone https://github.com/rapier1/openssh-portable`.

 ### Step 2: Install dependencies.